Sunday Chizoba

 Sunday Chizoba Nwadialu (born 10 October 1989) is a Nigerian professional footballer who plays as a striker for Bangladesh Premier League club Brothers Union.

-Club career

-Abahani SC
+Career

 On 23 November 2018, he scored twice against Bashundhara Kings in the final of 2018 Bangladesh Federation Cup.

 On 15 June 2019, he scored the hat-trick against Rahmatganj MFS in 2018-19 Bangladesh Football Premier League.

-On 21 August 2019, he scored twice against North Korean Club April 25 in 2019 AFC Cup.
+On 21 August 2019, he scored twice against North Korean club April 25 in the 2019 AFC Cup.